TheRacetrack/racetrack/docs/user.md

 racetrack plugin install github.com/TheRacetrack/plugin-kubernetes-infrastructure
 # go to the sample directory
 cd sample/python-class/
-# deploy from the current directory (.) to the Racetrack service which is
+# deploy from the current directory (.) to the Racetrack service
-# sitting on localhost inside KinD, listening on port 7002
 racetrack deploy
 ```